Lappsnet/KALI/README.md

-# KALI Real Estate Platform: The Future of Property Transactions on Pharos
+# KALI Real Estate Marketplace: The Future of RWA Transactions on Pharos

 **Unlock the potential of real estate through seamless, secure, and transparent tokenization.**